-Currently, providers are still using the Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess client vulnerability, prioritize housing, and guide case management.
+Historically, providers have used the Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess client vulnerability, prioritize housing, and guide case management.
 By using this tool, individuals and families with the highest need are offered housing first.
 By providing case management and assisting in the housing search, providers ensure individuals have the ability, resources and tools needed to maintain and live independently.
 We partner with other agencies to provide opportunities and support for clients.
 Providers also monitor a client's housing-related payments to ensure good standing.
 Recently, deficiencies have been made available at the national level surrounding the VI-SPDAT's ability to identify vulnerable populations, especially within minority communities.
-Efforts have been made to identify an alternative or strengthen this assessment tool, but an alternative has not yet been identified for us.
+As a result, ESG funded agencies have been allowed to use other prioritization assessment tools, especially for providers serving individuals suffering from domestic violence.
+Providers must declare how they are assessing vulnerability in individuals served under their formal policies.

 Providers help clients build a strong support system that includes medical care, safe housing, mental health care, transportation, and emergency assistance, if needed.
 Housing stability is a major barrier.
 Individuals may not be eligible for additional benefits and have a difficult time finding employment, especially in rural areas.
 Larger-sized families with four or more children are difficult to place in permanent housing because there are very few affordable units to accommodate that many individuals.
 To be more effective, providers plan to conduct business outreach activities and increase case manager training.
 By reaching out to businesses, we increase the employment opportunities of clients and their ability to live independently.
-As necessary, it is important for shelters to identify individuals who are living on the street versus those at-risk of living on the street and diverting the less vulnerable away from emergency shelter.
+As necessary, it is important for shelters to identify individuals who are homeless versus those at-risk of living on the street and diverting the less vulnerable away from emergency shelters.
 Encouraging shelters during the client intake process or coordinated entry to practice diversion also assists those individuals who may find other available options for shelter from entering the shelter system to begin with.
 These diversion practices free up space for those most vulnerable without any other housing options.

 Unaccompanied youth and those aging out of foster care facilities create another unique challenge for homeless housing and service providers.
 Continuums of Care work closely with our State's WV Department of Housing and Human Resources and WV Bureau for Children and Families to respond to this need.
 Coordinated entry and assessment lines provide information and referral about shelter and housing opportunities for this youth along with connecting them to critical supportive services.
-Prioritization of unaccompanied youth and families allows for Continuums of Care and rapid re-housing programs funded with ESG to quickly house this population.
+Prioritization of unaccompanied youth and families allows for Continuums of Care and Rapid Re-housing programs funded with ESG to quickly house this population.